 The Sir Roger Bannister Prize competition rewards undergraduate medical students who excel in the study of neuroscience.
 Sir Roger, as well as being known for completing a mile run under four minutes, was also a neurologist.
 His academic work was mostly concerned with the autonomic nervous system, cardiovascular physiology, and multiple system atrophy.

 The prize is held annually in memory of Sir Roger's lifetime of work.
 This year saw six sixth-year medical students who had excelled in the study of neurosciences in their fifth year compete in viva voce interviews with an independent panel.
-The viva focused partly on Sir Roger's work, and partly on a clinical assessment of a patient with arm weakness.
-This year's judges were Dr Lucy Matthews and Dr Ursula Schulz.
+The viva focused partly on Sir Roger's work, and partly on measuring autonomic functions and also the use of AI in neurology.
+This year's judges were Isabel Leite and Sanjay Manohar.